Built to Spill

 Built to Spill is an American indie rock band that formed in Boise, Idaho, in 1992.
-Centered around lead vocalist and guitarist Doug Martsch, the only permanent member, Built to Spill has released nine full-length albums since its inception.
+Centered on lead vocalist and guitarist Doug Martsch, the only permanent member, Built to Spill has released nine albums since its inception.
 Martsch originally envisioned the band to feature a changing set of backing musicians for each album, but eventually settled with a stable lineup for over a decade before returning to his original plan in 2012.

-Having received consistent critical acclaim throughout their career, three of the band's albums — There's Nothing Wrong with Love, Perfect from Now On and Keep It Like a Secret — placed in the top 50 of Pitchfork's Top 100 Albums of the 1990s list.
+Having received consistent critical acclaim throughout their career, three of the band's albums—There's Nothing Wrong with Love, Perfect from Now On and Keep It Like a Secret—placed in the top 50 of Pitchfork's Top 100 Albums of the 1990s list.
 Keep It Like a Secret was the band's first album to chart on the Billboard 200 in the United States, while their 2009 release There Is No Enemy became Built to Spill's highest-charting album of their career.